-Honda Ridgeline seriously lacks on some stopping power.
+Honda Ridgeline seriously lacks some stopping power.
 Among its peers, Honda Ridgeline took the longest in the 70 Miles per hour to a standstill test (70 – 0 mph).
-While all the other truck stopped on the good side of 180s, the Ridgeline stopped at longer 195 ft. distance.
+While all the other trucks stopped on the good side of 180s, the Ridgeline stopped at a longer 195 ft. distance.

 Nevertheless, Honda has taken into consideration the safety leaks that the braking powers come with.
 Bringing in ABS with EBD along the Brake Assist (BA) somehow might help you be safer on the roads.

 2020 Honda Ridgeline Fuel Economy

 Honda Ridgeline get the same engine as it had in the older edition.
 The V-6 drives smooth and is mated to a 6 – Speed automatic transmission.
 The combination is almost a symphony delivering excellent fuel economy both in the city and on the highways.
 It wouldn’t matter if you were driving an AWD or the 2WD train, the Ridgeline delivers a flat 18/19 in the city while a 24/25 on the highways.

 When looking at the mpg figures of the competition, you wouldn’t really be impressed with either.
 All the cars in the mid-size truck segment yield the same number.
 If you choose one, Honda Ridgeline would still deliver the best return to the price of gas in your city from the lot.